Chorionic villus sampling (CVS)

 CVS does not detect open neural tube defects such as spina bifida.

 A small sample of cells is collected from placental tissue (called chorionic villi) for testing using a needle through the abdomen, or with a tube and forceps through the cervix.
 The placenta is the organ that provides nourishment to a growing baby in the womb during pregnancy.

 CVS is likely to be offered to women thought to be at a higher risk of having a baby with birth disorders.

 The reasons for the test will be discussed, as well as the risks.
 There is a small risk of miscarriage or infection from the CVS procedure.

 What are the benefits of CVS?

 CVS can be done early in pregnancy, at about 10 weeks onwards (earlier than amniocentesis, usually carried out at 15-20 weeks), and first results are usually available within a few days.
 Getting this kind of information early allows a woman to make choices in the early stages of her pregnancy.
-If a woman chooses to terminate the pregnancy after receiving abnormal test results, the pregnancy termination will be safer than if she had waited for amniocentesis results.

 What are the risks of CVS?